On the Hirzebruch-Kobayashi-Ono proportionality principle and the non-existence of compact solvable Clifford-Klein forms of certain homogeneous spaces: Preliminaries

 \subsection{Syndetic hull}

-We will need the notion of a syndetic hull \cite{w-a}. \begin{definition} A {\it syndetic hull} of a subgroup $\Gamma$ of a Lie group $G$ is a subgroup $B$ of $G$ such that $B$ is connected, $B$ contains $\Gamma$ and $\Gamma\setminus B$ is compact. \end{definition} In the sequel we will need Theorem \ref{thm:syndetic} on the existence of some syndetic hulls. \begin{theorem}[\cite{mfj}, Section 1.6] Let $V$ be a finite-dimensional real vector space and $\Lambda$ a virtually solvable subgroup of $GL(V)$.
-Then there exists at least one closed virtually solvable subgroup $S\subset GL(V)$ containing $\Lambda$ such that: \begin{enumerate} \item $S$ has finitely many components and each component meets $\Lambda$; \item (syndeticity) there exists a compact set $K\subset H$ such that $S=K\cdot \Lambda$; \item $S$ and $\Lambda$ have the same Zariski closure in $GL(V)$. \end{enumerate} \end{theorem}
+We will need the notion of a syndetic hull \cite{w-a}. \begin{definition} A {\it syndetic hull} of a closed subgroup $\Gamma$ of a Lie group $G$ is a closed subgroup $B$ of $G$ such that $B$ is connected, $B$ contains $\Gamma$ and $\Gamma\backslash B$ is compact. \end{definition} We will need the following results \begin{theorem}[\cite{w-a}, Theorem 3.7] Let $\Gamma$ be a discrete subgroup of a connected solvable linear Lie group $L$.
+If there is a compact subgroup $S$ of $\bar{\Gamma}$ and a compact subgroup $C$ of $L$ such that $SC$ is a maximal compact subgroup of the identity component $\bar{L}_{s}$ of $\bar{L}$, then some finite index subgroup $\Gamma_{0}$ of $\Gamma$ has a simply connected syndetic hull in $L$. \end{theorem}

-Recall that a real algebraic group $T$ is a torus, if $T$ is abelian and Zariski connected, and every element of $T$ is semisimple.
-A torus $T$ is $\mathbb{R}$-{\it split}, if every element of $T$ is diagonalizable (and, therefore, hyperbolic). \begin{lemma}[\cite{w}] Let $T$ be a torus.
-If $T_{split}$ is the maximal $\mathbb{R}$-split subtorus of $T$, and $T_{cpt}$ is the maximal compact subtorus of $T$, then

-and $T_{split}\cap T_{cpt}$ is finite. \end{lemma} We will also need the following well known fact (see \cite{vgs}). \begin{proposition} Let $\Gamma$ be a (co-compact) lattice in a locally compact topological group $L$, and $L_1$ be a normal subgroup.
-Let $\pi: L\rightarrow L/L_1$ be the natural projection onto the quotient group.
-Then $\Gamma\cap L_1$ is a (co-compact) lattice in $L_{1}$ if and only if $\pi(\Gamma)\subset L/L_1$ is a (co-compact lattice) in $L/L_1$. \end{proposition}